Vaesea/godottux/README.md

 ## What hasn't been added yet but is planned
 - Star
 - Worldmap Tux sprite changer
-- Trampolines (Stationary and Portable)
-- Fix placing holdable objects in another holdable object
+- Fix placing holdable objects in another holdable object (doesn't seem like it can be done right now?)
 - Level results
-- Cannon
-- Rocket Launcher
-- Dropper
 - Full Test Levels (World 2 = Welcome To The Forest recreation, castle keys test level)
-- Mr Rocket
 - Mr Tree
 - Snail
 - Igel